 My books include Sound Play: Video Games and the Musical Imagination (Oxford University Press, 2014, published with AMS 75 PAYS Subvention), Just Vibrations: The Purpose of Sounding Good (University of Michigan Press, 2016, recipient of the AMS Philip Brett Award and named a 2016 Book of the Year by Times Higher Education), All the Beautiful Musicians (f.
 Oxford, supported by Harvard's William F. Milton Fund), Touching Pitch: Dirt, Debt, Color (f.
 Michigan), and the edited volume Queering the Field (f.
 Oxford, with Gregory Barz).

-My academic articles appear in Critical Inquiry, Ethnomusicology, Journal of the American Musicological Society, Journal of the Society for American Music, 19th-Century Music, and Cambridge Opera Journal.
-I blog for Huffington Post and have written op-eds for TIME, Washington Post, Pacific Standard, Slate, RYOT.org, and Musicology Now.
-I serve on the editorial and advisory boards for The Journal of the Society for American Music, Music & the Moving Image, Women & Music, Ethnomusicology Review, and Sensate.
+My academic articles have appeared in Critical Inquiry, Ethnomusicology, Journal of the American Musicological Society, Journal of the Society for American Music, 19th-Century Music, and Cambridge Opera Journal, and I have written op-eds for TIME Magazine, Washington Post, Pacific Standard, Slate, RYOT, Musicology Now, and Huffington Post.
+I currently serve on the editorial and advisory boards for The Journal of the Society for American Music, Music & the Moving Image, Women & Music, Ethnomusicology Review, Sound Studies: An Interdisciplinary Journal, and Sensate.
 In past years, I've enjoyed giving classical piano recitals featuring improvisations on themes from the audience.